Quick facts

 Tallinn Marathon

 Running Tallinn?
 The Tallinn Marathon brings a special city atmosphere.
-Here’s how to plan a trip around it: where to stay, what to do before/after the race, and how to keep it fun.
+Here’s how to plan a trip around it: where to stay, what to do before/after the race

 Place